Sir William Henry Perkin, the man who discovered synthetic dye, honoured by Google

-The person who introduced brightly coloured clothing to the masses and laid the foundation of today’s chemical and pharmaceutical industries was honoured by Google, on his 180th birthday, with a doodle on Monday.
-Sir William Henry Perkin is credited with discovering synthetic dye at a young age of 18.
+Sir William Henry Perkin, who introduced brightly coloured clothing to the masses and laid the foundation of today’s chemical and pharmaceutical industries was honoured by Google, on his 180th birthday, with a doodle on Monday.
+He is credited with discovering synthetic dye at a young age of 18.
 He called the substance mauveine or purple.

 Perkin’s growing passion for chemistry and talent and devotion to the subject got him admission into the Royal College of Chemistry at a tender age of 15.
 German chemist August von Hofmann recognised Perkin’s ability and made him his assistant.
 There Perkin started experimenting in synthesising quinine used in the treatment of malaria.